This is the way the world ends,

 Panic flashes in her eyes and she takes a step back, trying to straighten herself up in an attempt to seem stronger than she is.
 "Whatever," she says, acting bored, "You're even more stupid than him."

 I glare at her retreating form, aggravated.
-Half of my mind tells me to run after her, throw a kick or two for pointing out the scars in front of Takashi, but the other half is telling me to let it go and pass out on the stairs—this is the third day in a row that I haven't slept, and after the altercation with Tsunoda, I'm drained.
+Half of my mind tells me to run after her, throw a kick or two for pointing out the scars in front of Takashi, but the other half is telling me to let it go and pass out on the stairs—this is the second day in a row that I haven't slept, and after the altercation with Tsunoda, I'm drained.